ToxicPine/OSED/README.md

 ### In Short

 OSED is an extension to Solidity that allows you to effortlessly write dApps such that logic is split between different blockchains: you can easily offload execution to where it is cheapest and store the result on Ethereum.
-You don't need to think about cross-chain message passing, you just write the logic as if it were happening on one chain and annotate the functions and shared functions.
+You don't need to think about cross-chain message passing, you just write the logic as if it were happening on one chain and annotate the functions and shared state variables.

 ### Why?